-He checks it out at around 5 meters and signals me that this should be no problem at all.
-I make a quick assessment of his assessment and decide that he is probably right.
+He checked it out at around 5 meters and signaled to me that this should be no problem at all.
+I made a quick assessment of his assessment and decided that he is probably right.
 It is his gear, after all.

 The second dive is much like the first one.
 Only this time, we head in the other direction when we reach the wall.